$0 Japan Highly Skilled Professional Visa Guide — Quick-Start Checklist

 Condition Points

-SME + R&D expenditure > 3% of annual revenue Additional 5 pts
+SME experiment and research expenses exceed 3% of revenue Additional 5 pts

 The SME definition follows Japan's Small and Medium Enterprise Basic Act: broadly, manufacturing companies with fewer than 300 employees or capital under ¥300M, and service/wholesale companies with lower thresholds.
 If you work at a startup with 50–150 employees that reinvests heavily in R&D, it's worth checking.